-• Now the owner of a business teaching English to Chinese children, Tricia Seabolt has worked in the field of occupational therapy and has tutored reading and co-led a summer club focused on empowering kids through play-based activities within the Down's syndrome community.
+• Now the owner of a business teaching English to Chinese children, Tricia Seabolt has worked in the field of occupational therapy and, within the Down's syndrome community, has tutored reading and co-led a summer club focused on empowering kids through play-based activities.
 Tricia lives in Michigan.

 • Lucy Rogers is an award-winning deaf illustrator.
 She has led a series of illustration workshops for young deaf people at the NDCS and at the Deaf Academy, and loves to inspire the deaf kids reading her books to be proud of who they are.
 Lucy lives in Oxfordshire, England.